Daita-Corp/claude-code/debug-deployment.md

 12. **Rollback option**:
     - If the issue started with a recent deployment, suggest rollback
-    - Show command: `daita deployments rollback <previous-deployment-id>`
+    - Show command: `Daita deployments rollback <previous-deployment-id>`

 ## Summary